aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 ### What are we launching today?

 We are launching a new L2 construct `OriginAccessControl` for CloudFront (`aws-cdk-lib/aws-cloudfront`).
-We are also launching some modifications to the existing`S3Origin` construct in the `aws-cdk-lib/aws-cloudfront-origins` module.
+We are also deprecating the existing `S3Origin` construct in the `aws-cdk-lib/aws-cloudfront-origins` module and replacing it with `S3StaticWebsiteOrigin`, `S3BucketOriginWithOAI`, `S3BucketOriginWithOAC`, and `S3BucketOriginPublic` to provide a more transparent user experience.

 ### Why should I use this feature?

 With this new feature, you can follow AWS best practices of using IAM service principals to authenticate with your AWS origin.
 This ensures users only access the content in your AWS origin through your specified CloudFront distribution.
-OAC also supports new AWS regions launched after December 2022 and S3 origins that use SSE-KMS encryption.
+OAC also supports new opt-in AWS regions launched after December 2022 and S3 origins that use SSE-KMS encryption.

 ## Internal FAQ